-Head to the Central Coast to spy gray whales as they make their annual migration south during the winter months.
-Join a Whale Watching Charter with Newport Tradewinds, and visit the Whale, Sea Life and Sharks Museum in Depoe Bay — the only museum in the world that focuses on gray whales.
-Warm up with brews from Rogue Ales and a stay at the Elizabeth Street Inn while you exchange tales of whale tails.
+Lookouts include Fort Stevens State Park on the North Coast and Shore Acres State Park on the South Coast.
+On the Central Coast, join a whale watching charter with Newport Tradewinds, and visit the Whale, Sea Life and Shark Museum in Depoe Bay — the only museum in the world that focuses on gray whales.
+Warm up with brews from Rogue Ales and a stay at the Elizabeth Oceanfront Suites while you exchange tales of whale tails.